summerginger/MechaCar_Statistical_Analysis/README.md

 •	65 percent say electric cars will help consumers save money on fuel and maintenance.
 (2019, https://www.ucsusa.org/about/news/survey-shows-strong-support-electric-vehicles )

 Suppose MechaCar could produce fuel efficiency(electric or hybrid) performance cars highly at affordable prices for society and help reduce oil use, reduce pollution, and save on fuel and maintenances.
 In that case, the market demand will be skyrocket high.

 As far as we know that fuel efficiency is a standard performance metric.
 Therefore it would be straightforward to collect fuel efficiency data for a large number of vehicles.
 We can create a study that tests whether or not the fuel efficiency of MechaCar is statistically different from a collection of other comparable cars such as Tesla.

 The null hypothesis would be that there is no statistical difference between MechaCar fuel efficiency and the fuel efficiency of all other comparable vehicles.
 The alternative hypothesis would be a statistical difference between the fuel efficiency of MechaCar versus the other cars.

 The statistical test we can use is a one-sample t-test, where the population data will be all comparable vehicles.
 To test this, we will need fuel efficiency data points from cars and multiple data points from the MechaCar cars, so it will be vital to include the fuel efficiency of multiple vehicle configurations.

+## Software
+Rstudio